Data Centers in Exeter

 Power Analysis

-Average Cost Of Power: Industrial power in the Exeter region costs approximately £0.17/kWh, as of September 2025.
-This pricing is competitive for a regional UK market, offering predictable operational expenses for compute-heavy workloads.
-The national grid includes a significant and growing portion of renewable energy, with over 40% generated from sources like wind and solar.
+Average Cost Of Power: Industrial power costs in the Exeter region average around £0.17/kWh as of September 2025.
+This competitive rate supports predictable operational expenses for compute-heavy workloads.
+The UK grid mix includes approximately 40–50% renewables, enhancing sustainability profiles.

-Power Grid Reliability: The UK's national grid is a well-engineered and highly reliable system.
-Data centers in the Exeter area are supported by this sturdy infrastructure, with facilities typically offering redundant power feeds from separate substations to guarantee uptime.
+Power Grid Reliability: The UK's National Grid provides highly reliable power.
+Data centers in the area are supported by a well-engineered grid, with most facilities offering multi-substation redundancy and N+1 or 2N UPS configurations to ensure uptime.

 Market Access, Business & Tax Climate